Air Bubble Curtains with Bubble Tubing®

-The interest in bubble curtains and the effect of air bubbles in water was studied in detail during the Second World War in order to block sound waves created by submarines.
-It has also been demonstrated that air bubbles in water reduce the rate of sound wave dispersion and disrupt the propagation of energy densities that would normally be observed.
+The interest in bubble curtains and the effect of air bubbles in water was studied in detail during the Second World War to block sound waves created by submarines.
+The rate of sound wave dispersion and the propagation of energy densities that would typically be observed have been demonstrated to be reduced by underwater air bubble curtains.
 The effectiveness of bubble curtains depends mainly on the frequency of the waves, the volume of air injected, the size of the bubbles, the number of air diffuser lines used and the distance between the bubbles emanating from the air diffuser lines.

-The operating principle of a curtain of bubbles consists in creating a wall more or less dense, a flexible bubble barrier that rises continuously from the bottom of the water to the surface.
+The operating principle of a curtain of bubbles consists of creating a wall more or less dense, a flexible bubble barrier that rises continuously from the bottom of the water to the surface.

-This wall of air bubbles is created using a properly adapted compressor and capable of operating continuously according to the estimated air volume.
-These bubble curtains serve as a buffer zone to reduce the impact of shock waves, sound waves and frequencies of these shock events dispersing in water from a source (e.g. sea bed pile driving).
-The injected air flow must be large enough to form a very dense and efficient bubble curtain.
-Depending on the project, we regularly suggest the installation of double or triple bubble curtains to maximize the amount of bubbles present.
-In the case of a double or triple curtain, the lines of Bubble Tubing® diffusers are installed parallel to one another at a distance specific to each project.
+This wall of air bubbles is created using a suitably adapted compressor and capable of operating continuously according to the estimated air volume.
+These bubble curtains serve as a buffer zone to reduce the impact of shock waves, sound waves and frequencies of these shock events dispersing in water from a source (e.g. seabed pile driving).
+The injected air flow must be sufficient to form a very dense and efficient bubble curtain.
+Depending on the project, we regularly suggest the installation of double or triple bubble curtains to maximise the number of bubbles present.
+In the case of a double or triple curtain, the lines of Bubble Tubing® diffusers are installed parallel to one another at a distance unique to each project.
 The reasoning is that each layer of bubble tubing contributes to the reduction of the total impact, so by incorporating several layers it is possible to increase protection in the aquatic environment.

-Independent studies are underway to determine the specific capacity of the Bubble Tubing®.
-The market for noise attenuation and environmental protection by two-phase barriers is certainly evolving.
+Independent studies are underway to determine the specific capacity of Bubble Tubing®.
+The market for noise attenuation and environmental protection by two-phase barriers is indeed evolving.

-Used as underwater noise attenuation systems, air bubble curtains use air to reduce the effects of shock waves from underwater explosions.
+Air bubbles curtains act as a sound attenuation system as they reduce the effects of shock waves from underwater explosions.
 Weighted Bubble Tubing installed on the sea floor in a marine application attenuates the propagation of sound waves and the effect of undersea blast shock and pile driving that can harm marine life.
 Applications for bubble curtains are numerous.
 (See Le Moniteur article that accompanies the picture to the right, in the Related Content section at the bottom of this page.)

 Marine pile driving at large construction sites produces considerable noise and high pressure underwater.
 These conditions can be lethal to fish and can harm marine mammals.
-In an effort to reduce sub aquatic sounds generated by work sites, projects now employ air bubble curtains.
+To reduce sub-aquatic sounds generated by work sites, projects now employ air bubble curtains.
 These air bubble curtains provide an effective barrier to sound propagating through water, because of the difference in density between air and water.